wixplosives/stylable.io/index.md

 * Use language services like **Code Completion** and **Validation**.
 Each component exposes a Style API that maps its internal parts and states so you can reuse components across teams without sacrificing stylability or scalability.
 * Provide the ability to see our **errors at build** time or even while [working in our IDE](https://marketplace.visualstudio.com/items?itemName=wix.stylable-intelligence).
 Wave goodbye to silent run-time breakage misery!

-So we created **Stylable** &mdash; a CSS preprocessor that allows you to write style rules in CSS syntax, with some extensions that we believe adhere to the spirit of CSS.
+So we created **Stylable** &mdash; a CSS preprocessor that enables you to write style rules in CSS syntax, with some extensions that we believe adhere to the spirit of CSS.

 <Wix-playground
   data-code-path="/js/playground"